|Tips for Submission of Full-Length Articles

 Your abstract should appear at the top of your manuscript, underneath the title.
 You will also be asked to submit the abstract, along with other personal data in the “metadata” section of the submission process.

 The Title: The title should be descriptive, not overly long, and should capture the essence of your research in an interesting way.
+For studies that took place in a single country, it is best to avoid mention the name in the title since you need to be sure that the results and recommendations are applicable to other international contexts.

 General structure: Your article should clearly specify your research question or hypothesis, the number and type of subjects, your research methodology, and your conclusions, including implications for classroom practice or curriculum change.
 It should mention how generalizable the results are, as well as directions for future research.